Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/fey-spirit.md

 Beginning at 6th level, you can expend one sorcery point to become invisible immediately after you cast a spell of 1st level or higher.
 You stay invisible for 1 minute, or until you attack or cast a spell.

 #
-Starting at 14th level, whenever you cast an Enchantment
+Starting at 14th level, whenever you cast an Enchantment spell that requires one or more targets to make a saving throw, you can expend 1 sorcery point per target to impose disadvantage on the saving throw.